craftcms/cms/docs/routing.md

    It’s important to keep in mind that Craft doesn’t actually get involved for *every* request that touches your server – only requests that go to your `index.php` file.

-   The `.htaccess` file that [comes with Craft](https://craftcms.com/support/remove-index.php) will redirect all would-be 404 requests over to `index.php` behind the scenes.
-Because of this Craft responds to URLs that don’t point to a valid directory or file in your web root.
-But if you point your browser directly at a file that *does* exist (such as an image URL), your web server will serve that file directly without Craft intervening.
+   The `.htaccess` file that [comes with Craft](https://github.com/craftcms/craft/blob/master/web/.htaccess) will redirect all requests that don’t match a directory or file on your web server over to `index.php` behind the scenes.
+But if you point your browser directly at a file that *does* exist (such as an image, CSS, or JavaScript file), your web server will serve that file directly without loading Craft.

 1. **Is it an action request?**